 Country of residence

 The date they took a position of significant control with the company.

-It is also important to explain their position and standing in the organisation, and outline why they should be included as a PSC.
+It is also important to explain their position and standing in the organisation, and outline why they should be included as a Person with Significant Control (PSC).

 If nothing has changed since your last confirmation statement, then you don’t need to submit anything new and can simply ‘check and confirm’ the existing information held on public record.